KomaEc/crown/README.md

 ./benchmark_statistics.sh > size.csv
 ./sort.sh size.csv
 ```
-The `size.csv` corresponds to table 1.
+File `size.csv` corresponds to Table 1.

-#### Run all benchmark
+#### Run all the benchmarks
-We provide a scripts that replicates the previous steps for all benchmarks.
-Before running it, make sure there is no `results` folder exists in `crown`.
+We provide a script that replicates the steps we illustrated above for all benchmarks.
+Before running it, make sure no `results` folder exists in `crown`.
 ```shell
 # rm -r results # if already exists
 # in crown folder